 Why do businesses use Artificial Intelligence technology?

-Businesses use AI for its ability to identify trends, predict customer behavior, and improve communication.
+Businesses use AI to identify trends, predict customer behavior, and improve communication.
 Artificial intelligence can help businesses forecast their sales, predict customer needs, and better communicate with prospects.
 By making these adjustments, companies can improve their odds of closing a sale.

 In other words, how do companies get more of the right tasks done?
 They probably don’t have enough people, time, or even energy to get everything done.
 Moreover, Artificial intelligence can not only help businesses identify high-worth tasks, but it can give them a heads up on when the optimal time to knock them out is.